open-cluster-management-io/api/docs/clusterjoinprocess.md

 - check if organization field and commonName field is valid.
 - check if user name in csr is the same as commonName in certificate to ensure the request is originated from the same identity.
-- check if the corresponding `ManagedCluster` is in the conndition of `HubApprovedJoin`.
 4. agent on managed cluster reconstructs the kubeconfig using the new key/certificate and saves it as a secret on managed cluster.